ivanearisty/obsidian/Classes + Uni/DAA/Exams/Exam 3/Exam 3 WriteUp.md

 1. they were explored from the path of a red path (and with maximum permission for exploration found nothing)
 2. they were explored from a green path and still found nothing

+The path resides at the parent pointers from S.

 The time complexity is still O(V+E) because we have not changed the core logic of how the algorithm operates.

 ## Question 3